 Written on 7/19/21

-In order to understand your ovulation quality, you first need to understand what a positive Proov PdG test means.
+In order to understand successful ovulation, you first need to understand what a positive Proov PdG test means.
 Keep reading to find out.

 Proov PdG tests are the first and only FDA cleared PdG test to confirm successful ovulation at home.
 While ovulation tests help you predict your fertile window and when ovulation should occur, PdG tests can help you confirm that you’re ovulating and that it’s healthy enough to allow for the best possible chance at conception.

-Proov PdG tests give you an entirely new piece of the fertility puzzle: the quality of your ovulation!
-In order to understand your ovulation quality, you first need to understand what a positive PdG test means.
+Proov PdG tests give you an entirely new piece of the fertility puzzle: successful ovulation!
+In order to understand your ovulation, you first need to understand what a positive PdG test means.
 Keep reading to learn more about what a positive means and how to interpret your results!

 What is PdG and why should I care about it?